skillrepos/copilot-ext/labs.md

 **Purpose**: Learn to create and configure a GitHub App to bridge your agent extension with Copilot Chat.

 ### Steps:
-1. Navigate to [GitHub Developer Settings](https://github.com/settings/apps/new) while logged into GitHub.
+1. Navigate to [New GitHub App](https://github.com/settings/apps/new) while logged into GitHub.
 Authenticate as needed.

 2. On that page, fill in the GitHub App form (for the last item, paste the local address you saved from lab 2 and add "/callback" at the end.
    - **App Name**: `metafiles-generator`